Leadership Insights

 This area addresses AI issues surrounding fairness, accountability, transparency, ethical considerations, and the well-being of both individuals and society.
 The goal is to mitigate the potential negative impacts and risks of AI technologies while maximizing their positive contributions.
 There are several key components of Responsible AI:

 1. Accuracy: One of the biggest concerns of AI is accuracy, as predictive models are never able to perform at 100% accuracy.
-AI models can easily spread misinformation or draw inaccurate conclusions.
+Generative AI models can easily spread misinformation or draw inaccurate conclusions.
 To ensure AI-generated content is accurate, having the right safeguards is key.
 Companies also need a plan to handle different scenarios – what happens if customers are presented with false data or if internal decisions are based on inaccurate AI answers?

 2. Bias: Since AI models are trained on historic observations, biases can creep into AI models, which can create disadvantages for some populations or result in outright discrimination.
 Boards will want to ensure that their organization’s use of AI is ethical and has a system to account for biases.
 (There is research underway into systems that can correct for some biases using synthesized data on protected attributes such as gender, race, and ethnicity.)